 The Dependency Inversion Principle forces you to think more deeply about the abstractions, interactions and T&Cs between your layers.
 This is a good thing.

 The DIP is a general principle that can be applied in all software, no matter the context.
-It is relevant between process boundaries and within processes e.g. across the view, view-controller and model layers.
-Any time you need to break some responsibilities into a new layer, then think Dependency Inversion.
+It is relevant between process boundaries and within processes e.g. across the view and model layers.
+Any time you need to break a bunch of connected responsibilities into a new layer (package), then think Dependency Inversion.
+At the same time, never lose sight of the fact that code that changes together belongs together.
+More damage has been done across vast swathes of code in the name of simplicity by creating pointless layers of abstraction and unnecessary packaging than I care to count.

 Do One Thing